MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantCallFlow.md

 $callFlow = New-CsOrganizationalAutoAttendantCallFlow -Name "Default Call Flow" -Menu $menu
 ```

-This example creates a new call flow that renders the “Default Menu” menu.
+This example creates a new call flow that renders the "Default Menu" menu.

 ### -------------------------- Example 2 --------------------------
 ```